 Louisiana native Darrel Williams, FAIA, spent 17 years working with architecture firms before founding Neighboring Concepts in 1996.
 Williams studied at Southern University, where he graduated at the top of his class.
 He is widely recognized as a thought leader in his profession and community, having served for nine years as elected County Commissioner for Mecklenburg County.
 Neighboring Concepts is the multi-disciplinary innovation of Williams, which focuses on delivering new concepts to Charlotte’s most challenged communities.
 Its diverse team of professionals began working out of the West Charlotte Incubator.
 Nineteen years later, the team has completed large-scale projects throughout the state, particularly in urban areas.
 The firm has received numerous awards in the last few years including the 2019 Excellence in Preservation Award for the Second Ward Gym.

 Charlotte’s Revolution Park Sports Academy, completed in 2010, was designed to serve the athletic and educational needs of the community.
 It was the first LEED-certified project for the Mecklenburg County Park and Recreation Department.
 The sustainable 30,000-square-foot facility features a fitness center, a boxing ring, multi-use training areas for wrestling and martial arts, concessions, and a mobile computer lab.
-This facility won the 2012 AIA Charlotte Carole Hoefener Carriker Sustainable Design Honor Award.
+This facility won the 2012 AIA Charlotte Carole Hoefener Carriker Sustainable Design Honor Award and several other awards such as the 2011 NOMA Design Excellence Honor Award, and the 2010 Charlotte Business Journal Sustainable – Building Design Honor Award.
 The Neighboring Concept’s team further displayed its planning expertise in several projects for the Charlotte Area Transit System.
 These included the design of the four-story JW Clay Parking Garage with 18,000 square feet of street-level retail space along N. Tryon, and the planning and design of the CAT’s South Corridor Light Rail Project with a 465-space parking garage, which received the Federal Highway Administration’s Award of Excellence.

 Featured Architects: James C. Snyder, AIA, and Roger M. Soto, AIA, LEED AP